yj7082126/musubi-tuner/docs/sampling_during_training.md

 * `--d` specifies the seed.
 The default is random.
 * `--s` specifies the number of steps in generation.
 The default is 20.
 * `--g` specifies the guidance scale.
 The default is 6.0, which is the default value during inference of HunyuanVideo.
 * `--fs` specifies the discrete flow shift.
-The default is 7.0, which is the default value during inference of HunyuanVideo.
+The default is 14.5, which corresponds to the number of steps 20.
+In the HunyuanVideo paper, 7.0 is recommended for 50 steps, and 17.0 is recommended for less than 20 steps (e.g. 10).

 <details>
 <summary>日本語</summary>